 Method: Patients were grouped according to LDL levels into “high” (LDL > 160 mg/dL) and “low” (LDL < 160 mg/dL).
 Using linear regression, the data were analyzed using LDL values as the ‘Y’ variable, and observation time, which records the number of days to death or the end of the study, as the ‘X’ variable.
 This will identify an association between LDL and death throughout the study period.

 Inference: The null hypothesis states that the probability of death will not vary based on LDL values.
 By linear regression, the p-value for an association between LDL and time to death was 0.107 for the “low” LDL group and 0.934 for the “high” LDL group.
 This suggests there is insufficient evidence of an association between death and LDL levels, and thus we fail to reject the null hypothesis.

+0/5 for performing an appropriate analysis

+2/5 for reporting the association appropriately

+Wrong analysis (-5)

+Wrong p-value(-1)

+Wrong conclusion(-1)

+Did not report whether the p-value is two-sided or one-sided(-1)

+Total: 2/10

 Supposing I had not been so redundant (in a scientifically inappropriate manner) and so prescriptive about methods of detecting an association, what analysis would you have preferred a priori in order to answer the question about an association between mortality and serum LDL?
 Why?

 I would have chosen to do linear regression since LDL is a continuous variable and death at 5-years is binary, regression provides the most robust analysis to detect an association between death and LDL levels.

+Choose appropriate analysis (4)

+Performed analysis that are valid (2)

+Total 6/10